whisk3y3/WhisperGate/README.md

 ## Features

 ### Core Flow
-- **Multi-stage pipeline** — scan → results → SSO email → org lookup → password → verification hold → M365 redirect
+- **Multi-stage pipeline** — scan → results → SSO email → org lookup → password → verification hold → operator release → M365 redirect
 - **Browser fingerprinting** — scan results are dynamically generated from the target's actual user agent, OS, browser version, screen resolution, and timezone
 - **Split SSO login** — email and password are collected on separate screens with an "org lookup" loading transition, mirroring real Microsoft/Okta/Entra ID flows
 - **First-attempt rejection** — the first password submission is rejected with a realistic error message, prompting the target to re-enter; both passwords are logged (configurable)
-- **MFA hold window** — a contextual MFA approval notice appears during the verification phase, giving the operator time to push MFA fatigue or social engineer an approval
+- **Operator-controlled release** — the verification screen holds indefinitely until the operator explicitly releases the target from the control panel; no auto-timer

 ### Operator Tools
-- **Live WebSocket control panel** — real-time credential feed, capture counter, and hold timer controls accessible at `/operator?token=<your_token>`
+- **Live WebSocket control panel** — real-time credential feed with per-credential copy buttons, accessible at `/operator?token=<your_token>`
-- **Dynamic hold extension** — extend the verification hold by +15s, +30s, or +60s mid-call without the target noticing
+- **One-click credential copy** — each captured credential has its own Copy Username and Copy Password buttons for fast relay to a real login
-- **Force release** — immediately show the "Next" button when the operator is ready to let the target go
+- **Manual target release** — the "Next" button only appears on the target's screen when the operator hits Release; the hold is indefinite by default
 - **Per-attempt logging** — credentials are logged with attempt number, timestamp, source IP, and user agent

 ### Realism Details
 - **Session awareness** — page state persists across refreshes; targets who reload skip the scan and return to results
 - **Randomized scan timing** — each compliance check takes a different amount of time with natural variance
 - **OS-aware results** — scan output adapts per platform (BitLocker/FileVault/LUKS, Defender/XProtect/ClamAV, etc.)
-- **Contextual MFA notice** — appears only during the MFA verification step, not prematurely
+- **Contextual MFA notice** — appears only during the MFA verification step with a device approval prompt
 - **No "encrypted connection" badge** — replaced with a subtle policy reference number that real enterprise apps would show
 - **Favicon** — inline SVG shield icon so the browser tab looks legitimate
 - **Per-client branding** — swap logo and primary color via CSS variables